 When Maria*, a three-year contractual worker, received a message about the temporary closure of the Sta.
-Cruz, Davao del Sur plant of Franklin Baker Inc., she initially assumed it would only last a few days or, at most, a few weeks.
+Cruz, Davao del Sur plant of Franklin Baker Company of the Philippines, she initially assumed it would only last a few days or, at most, a few weeks.

 But after nearly two months, Maria and nearly 3,200 other contractual workers remain in limbo, left in a “floating status” while waiting for the resumption of the plant’s operations.